xnanodax/garagechecker/learnings.md

 - [ ] Connect backend raspberry pi to post to mongo db
   - [ ] pass params into axios or ajax to create post
   - [ ] use pymongo
+  - [ ] Add websockets
 - [ ] read latest entry from mongodb

+## Websockets
+Having a hard time finding a python library that allows me to use socket io to emit messages!

 ## Python Program